RArtutos/google_photos_mobile_client/readme.md

   -h, --help            show this help message and exit --auth_data AUTH_DATA
                         Google auth data for authentication.
 If not provided, `GP_AUTH_DATA` env variable will be used.
-  --album ALBUM         Add uploaded media to an album with given name.
-If set to 'AUTO', albums will be created based on the immediate parent directory of each file.
+  --album ALBUM         Album naming: fixed name, 'AUTO' to group by folders, or 'AUTO=/base/path' to control the base used for grouping.
                         Example for using 'AUTO':
                         When uploading '/foo':
                         '/foo/image1.jpg' goes to 'foo'
                         '/foo/bar/image2.jpg' goes to 'bar'
-                        '/foo/bar/foo/image3.jpg' goes to 'foo' (distinct from the first 'foo' album) --proxy PROXY         Proxy to use.
+                        '/foo/bar/foo/image3.jpg' goes to 'foo' (distinct from the first 'foo' album) Example for using 'AUTO=/foo':
+                        '/foo/bar/image2.jpg' goes to 'foo/bar'
+                        '/foo/bar/baz/image3.jpg' goes to 'foo/bar/baz'
+  --proxy PROXY         Proxy to use.
 Format: `protocol://username:password@host:port` --progress            Display upload progress.
   --recursive           Scan the directory recursively.